telerik/fiddler-everywhere-docs/get-started/mock-server-response.md

 # Mocking Server Response

 One of the most powerful features of the Fiddler Everywhere client is the **Rules** tab - a tool for mocking server responses and simulating various real-life scenarios.
-With Rules Builder, you can create **rules**, automatically triggering a specific request (that covers the criteria set in the rule).
+With Rules Builder, you can create **rules**, automatically triggering a specific request (covering the criteria set in the rule).
 Mocking a server response is as easy as enabling the **Rules** tab, setting a rule, and executing the request (that will trigger the rule).

 ## Creating a Rule